aburmeis/spring-fly/task.md

-Task 4
+Task 5
 ------

-Unique conversion

-Conversions are spread all over the code base.
-Spring has a `ConversionService` to do this centralized but extensible.
-Use the service in the application to convert connections to strings.
+Dynamic binding

+Refactor the application and introduce three command beans.
+Invoke the command by its bean name.

 Tips:

-* write and test the converter implementing the `Converter` interface
+* make the commands `@Component`s implementing an own `Command` interface
-* register them in the configuration using a `ConversionServiceFactoryBean`
-* `ConversionService` is provided by Spring, just use it autowired!
+* inject the dependencies into the commands not the application
+* inject the `ApplicationContext` into the application bean and get all commands out of the context